flcolendres/flcolendres/README.md

 # Hello, my name is Francis 👋
-I'm a Computer Programming and Analysis student passionate about data and databases. <br> Currently seeking opportunities in Data Analysis and Database Administration. <br> <br>
+I'm a Computer Programming and Analysis graduate passionate about data and databases. <br> Currently seeking opportunities in Data Analysis and Database Administration. <br> <br>
 ### 💼 Skills

     Database: Transact-SQL, Oracle SQL